The K-theory cochains of H-spaces and height 1 chromatic homotopy theory: Construction of the presentation

 \begin{proof}[Proof of Theorem~{\upshape\ref{thm:cochain_presentation}}] We show that Diagram~\eqref{eq:triangle_for_presentation_KUX} is a pushout square in the $\infty$-category $\mathop{L_{\K(1)}} \CAlg^\aug_{\KU_p}$.
 By \cite[Prop.~1.2.13.8]{HTT}, the pushout of Diagram~\eqref{eq:triangle_for_presentation_KUX} in $\mathop{L_{\K(1)}}\CAlg^\aug_{\KU_p}$ is the same as the pushout in $\mathop{L_{\K(1)}}\CAlg_{\KU_p}$; let $A$ denote this pushout.
 The diagram induces a map $A \to \smash{\KU_p^{X_+}}$; we prove this is an equivalence.
 It suffices to show that it induces an isomorphism on homotopy groups.
 The algebra $A$ is the relative smash product

-The homotopy groups of this relative smash product are computed by the $\K(1)$-local Tor spectral sequence of Proposition~\ref{prop:K1_local_Tor_SS}.
+The homotopy groups of this relative smash product are computed by the $\K(1)$-local Tor spectral sequence of Theorem~\ref{prop:K1_local_Tor_SS}.
 Indeed, by Corollary~\ref{cor:Tor_for_free_theta_vanish}, this spectral sequence collapses on the $E^2$-page and is concentrated on the zeroth vertical line.
-This in particular shows that it satisfies the convergence criterion of Proposition~\ref{prop:K1_local_Tor_SS}.
+This in particular shows that it satisfies the convergence criterion of Theorem~\ref{prop:K1_local_Tor_SS}.
 Because the spectral sequence is concentrated on the zeroth vertical line, we see that the edge map

 is an isomorphism.
 In other words, after taking homotopy groups, the pushout square defining $A$ becomes a pushout square

 in $\CAlgh_{\Z_p}^*$.

 Diagram~\eqref{eq:triangle_for_presentation_KUX} becomes, after taking homotopy groups, the diagram